donald-pinckney/pacsolve/artifact/README.md

 ## Example #3: MinNPM can Allow or Disallow Cyclic Solutions

-On Page 13, *Incompleteness of Cargo* presents an example demonstrating on dimension in which Cargo is not a complete solver, because of its non-backtracking behavior when enforcing acyclic solutions.
+On Page 13, *Incompleteness of Cargo* presents an example demonstrating a dimension in which Cargo is not a complete solver, because of its non-backtracking behavior when enforcing acyclic solutions.
 We present that example here (slightly simplified) to show how MinNPM (backed by PacSolve) can be configured to either allow or disallow cycles without sacrificing completeness.